Information

 Spent and unspent convictions

-However, on higher level disclosures there are some spent convictions that always have to be disclosed unless a sheriff orders otherwise.
-These include rape and other sexual offences.
+However, on higher level disclosures there are some spent convictions that will be disclosed.

 Disclosure periods